-- School-wide Expectations taught explicitly in every classroom at a minimum in August/September, January, and April. - School Families will support our KESA Goal of Relationships.
-More info to come.
-All students and staff will be part of a "School Family". - Second Step Curriculum taught with fidelity every week (both classroom teachers/counselor). - CHAMPS!
+- School-wide Expectations taught explicitly in every classroom at a minimum in August/September, January, and April. - Second Step Curriculum taught with fidelity every week (both classroom teachers/counselor). - CHAMPS!
 Must be posted and communicated frequently.
 STOIC must be used to prepare for strong classroom management (Structure/Organize classroom for success; Teach students expectations for responsible behavior; Observe/Supervise student behavior; Interact positively with students; Correct inappropriate/irresponsible behavior fluently in a manner that does not interrupt the flow of instruction.)
-Refer to CHAMPS book by Randy Sprick. - Classroom Rules Must be posted and communicated frequently. - Office Referrals All staff need to complete the Office Referral form ANYTIME you send a child to the office for a disciplinary matter (even if it is "after the fact").

-- Communication with Parents All behavior concerns should be communicated with parents.
+Refer to CHAMPS book by Randy Sprick. - Classroom Rules Must be posted and communicated frequently. - Office Referrals All staff need to complete an Office Referral in Power School ANYTIME you send a child to the office for a disciplinary matter (even if it is "after the fact"). - Communication with Parents All behavior concerns should be communicated with parents.
 This is IMPORTANT!
-Parents need to know how their students are behaving in the classroom. - Positive Reinforcement Focus on positive reinforcement for those students who are doing what they should be doing. - Any consequences for behavior should be as natural as possible!
+Parents need to know how their students are behaving in the classroom.

+- Positive Reinforcement Focus on positive reinforcement for those students who are doing what they should be doing. - Any consequences for behavior should be as natural as possible!
 Students should not miss recess, unless absolutely necessary, or they are not being safe.
 Alternative movement or activities should be given, as needed, if recess detention is a consequence. - All teachers are encouraged to use Class Dojo.
 We do not use Clip Charts at West Elementary to monitor behavior.
 We will discuss Class Dojo more in August. - Log Entries Each teacher will need to complete Log Entries in Power School for the following, as well as anything else that should be documented on students. - o ACES Any student trauma that you know have happened to the child. - o Bullying Incidents Add details about what happened and who was involved. - DCF Reports Any reports you make Make sure you communicate with the Building Principal on this.
-We are mandated reporters. - Discipline Issues I will enter Office Referrals if I get an Office Referral form.
-All other discipline issues need to be entered by the teacher. - o This documentation should be kept factual in nature.
+We are mandated reporters. - o Discipline Issues For all Office Referrals for behavior. - o This documentation should be kept factual in nature.